TABLE OF CONTENTS

 As a business, the Marvel franchise drew in massive audiences.
 The movies explore what it means to be a Hero through their wide casts of characters and villains.

-Of course, most of the characters have superpowers (or so much money that they can create their own).
-Still, each story encourages us, as ordinary humans, to find our unique human abilities, discover a calling, be brave in our own lives, and stay true to our values.
+While many characters have superpowers, each story encourages us, as ordinary humans, to find our unique human abilities, discover a calling, be brave in our own lives, and stay true to our values.

 How to Own Your Hero Brand Archetype